 Before you begin designing painting schemes, it also helps to have a basic understanding of how we perceive colors.
 First, you need to understand how tones or values of color look different depending on the tone of the color they are shown against.
-The painting guide has a great illustration of how tones relate to other tones .
-The same color will appear much darker or brighter depending on what it is viewed against.
+The painting guide has a great illustration of how tones relate to other tones.
+The same color will appear much darker or brighter, depending on what it is viewed against.
 The color wheel is another important aspect of understanding how to design paint schemes.
-Complimentary colors make each other seem brighter, and incorporating them in your color schemes can give your exterior some dramatic effects.
+Complimentary colors make each other seem brighter, and incorporating them into your color schemes can give your exterior some dramatic effects.

 02 of 05

 To begin working out an exterior paint scheme, make a sketch of the building exterior or take a photograph set to black and white.
 Choose which parts of the building you want to accent, and decide if you want them to be dark, which will make them appear to recede or go back, or light, which will make them come forward.
 In addition to light and dark versions of grey (you can draw these in on a sketch with a pencil), you will also use a mid-tone grey as your main color.
 In the sketch above, the windows show as the fourth shade of grey, just to help keep them separate from the design for the paint scheme.

 As you work with a simple pencil on a sketch of your building, you'll find that areas you thought you would highlight, are too close to areas of the same color, so you will have to adjust where your three gray colors fit in the greyscale scheme.

 When working from photos of your own buildings, try starting with the items you want to showcase, the window surround, the door, the featured moldings.
 In general, to emphasize architectural details, try to outline them with an accent color that contrasts with the background or main color of the building.
 Use dark colors where you want to pull a viewers eye into an area or emphasize shadows, and use lighter colors to help "push" out or project other elements of your building exterior.Continue to 3 of 5 below.